TodePond/TodePondDotCom/wikiblogarden/genocide/platform/readme.md

 ## You're reading this

-Most days, I sit down and write a blog post.
-Or rather, I'm sitting down already with nothing to do, so I decide to write a blog post.
+Most days, I sit down and write a blog post— Or rather— I'm sitting down with nothing to do, so I decide to write a blog post.

 For me, it's practice.